sadhana-r/exvivo_cortex_segmentation/README.md

-# exvivo_cortex_segmentation
-3D patch-based U-net for cortex segmentation in 9.4T MRI
+# 3D patch-based U-net for cortical segmentation in 9.4T MRI